opencadc/science-platform/arcade/README.md

-# The arcade REST API in a tomcat container instance
+# arcade

+arcade is a Java servlet implementation offering a REST API to all arcade functionality.

 ## building